 - You’ve done a difficult task, but want a 2nd opinion before finalizing it

 - You’re in charge of something outside your expertise, and don't know what to do

 In other words, it’s good to ask for help, but you need to give it your best effort first.
 Otherwise, you’ll create unnecessary stress and distractions for whomever you ask to help!

 The purpose of asking for help is to make sure you do the right thing and make the best decisions.
-When it’s easier to make the best decisions, life at work becomes substantially easier, too.
+When it's easier to make the best decisions, work-life becomes substantially easier, too.